EdenwareApps/jexidb/README.md

 ## Overview

-JexiDB is a lightweight, standalone JavaScript database manager that stores data on disk using JSON format or V8 serialization.
-It supports indexing and querying capabilities to efficiently handle data operations.
-Suitable for local projects in Node.js as well as apps made with Electron or NW.js.
-Does not require compilation.
+JexiDB is a lightweight, standalone JavaScript database manager that stores data on disk using either JSON format or V8 serialization.
+It supports indexing and querying capabilities for efficient data operations.
+Ideal for local Node.js projects as well as apps built with Electron or NW.js.
+Written in pure JavaScript, it requires no compilation and is compatible with both CommonJS and ESM modules.

 ## Installation